kwaldenphd/propublica-compas-lab/README.md

 summary(model)
 ```

-The violent score overpredicts recidivism for black defendants by 77.3% compared to white defendants.
+The violent score overpredicts recidivism for Black defendants by 77.3% compared to white defendants.

 ```Python
 %%R